 Basenjis are always looking for a place in the sun, or the warmest spot in the house.

 To better understand and to interpret their behavior, I started to research their natural expression as well as their special needs.
 I attempted to interpret their behavior correctly and therefore had to learn the Basenji Language.
 My advice is a demand to all Basenji companion, please learn the Basenji language to avoid misunderstanding.
 That's very helpful in addition to share a species-appropriate life with Basenjis.
 A better understanding of the dogs leads to a better and more relaxed coexistence.
-Basenji owners can communicate appropriate to the Basenjis if they use the basenji language.
-Especially with Basenjis and their pronounced pack behavior this reinforces the bonds.
+Basenji owners can communicate appropriate to the Basenjis if they use the Basenji language.
+It furthers cohesion and mutual respect, especially with the distinct pack behavior of Basenjis.

 They will use any opportunity to escape and to exercise their freedom because they are freedom loving.
 They react resentfully after being unfair punished and will never forget it.
 Basenjis are hunting dogs and will chase anything as "prey", therefore they use any chance to hunt.
 Basenjis like to have control about anything in their environment.
 Please protect anything worth, especially food, because the Basenji seek out nearly every food for immediate consumption.
 I noticed that Basenjis are always interested in getting food.

 For hundreds of years the Basenjis are accustomed to be clever to find enough to eat in their homeland.
 In his mind is the best place to safe food his stomach.
 Nothing is ever buried for future use.

 They are very active dogs and need a lot of exercise .
 If they are trained too harshly, they might become disobedient and destructive.
 But if no demands are made of them, the same problems result i.e. these intelligent dogs need stimulation to learn.
 Being ignored because of lack of time or our own impatience and frustration can provoke bad attitudes.